Kenneth Womack: Biography

+He was named Penn State Laureate for the 2013–2014 academic year and received the Harold and Dorothy Seymour Medal from the Society for American Baseball Research in 2017.
+His writings have been honored by organizations such as the American Library Association and the Association for Recorded Sound Collections.
+In 2025, he was recognized with a Distinguished Alumni Award from the Humble Independent School District.

+Scholarly works

-Womack's multiple books devoted to the Beatles include Reading the Beatles: Cultural Studies, Literary Criticism, and the Fab Four (2006; with Todd F. Davis), Long and Winding Roads: The Evolving Artistry of the Beatles (2007), The Cambridge Companion to the Beatles (2009), which was named by The Independent as the 2009 Music Book of the Year, and The Beatles Encyclopedia: Everything Fab Four (2014) and its revised paperback edition (2016).
-The Beatles Encyclopedia earned numerous awards as a scholarly reference work, while also enjoying acclaim from premier academic journals such as Choice and Popular Music and Society.
+Womack's multiple books devoted to the Beatles include Reading the Beatles: Cultural Studies, Literary Criticism, and the Fab Four (2006; with Todd F. Davis), Long and Winding Roads: The Evolving Artistry of the Beatles (2007), The Cambridge Companion to the Beatles (2009), which was named by The Independent as the 2009 Music Book of the Year, and The Beatles Encyclopedia: Everything Fab Four (2014) and its revised paperback edition (2016).The Beatles Encyclopedia earned numerous awards as a scholarly reference work, while also enjoying acclaim from premier academic journals such as Choice and Popular Music and Society.

-In 2017, Womack released the first volume in his full-length biography of Beatles producer Sir George Martin, Maximum Volume: The Life of Beatles Producer George Martin (The Early Years: 1926-1966), and the second volume, Sound Pictures: The Life of Beatles Producer George Martin (The Later Years: 1966-2016), in 2018.
+In 2017, Womack released the first volume in his full-length biography of Beatles producer Sir George Martin, Maximum Volume: The Life of Beatles Producer George Martin (The Early Years: 1926–1966), and the second volume, Sound Pictures: The Life of Beatles Producer George Martin (The Later Years: 1966–2016), in 2018.
 Womack is the Music Culture writer for Salon and also writes a regular column on the Beatles for CultureSonar entitled Everything Fab Four.
-His work has appeared in Slate, Billboard, Time, Variety, NBC News, The Guardian, USA Today, and The Philadelphia Inquirer.
-In 2020, Rolling Stone highlighted Womack's scholarly efforts in shedding new light on the authorship and background of John Lennon's "Grow Old with Me."
+In 2020, Rolling Stone highlighted Womack's scholarly efforts in shedding new light on the authorship and background of John Lennon's "Grow Old with Me".
 In October 2020, Womack was featured as a guest commentator on an episode of ABC's 20/20 entitled "John Lennon: His Life, Legacy, Last Days."